jpolitz/jpolitz.github.com/notes/_posts/2019-07-01-remote-teaching.md

 right after recording, avoiding any extra steps of uploading to YouTube, managing playlists, and so on.

+### Microphone

+I used an <a href="https://steelseries.com/gaming-headsets/arctis-5">Arctis 5</a> headset.
+The mic has active noise canceling, which was really helpful for recording from home (it could cancel my dog barking from another room, for example).
+A few students reported being grateful that I had high-quality audio in the recordings in contrast to some of their other courses.

 ## Improvements and Reflection

 The main thing I didn't take the time for is investigation of other ways to